April 16, 2020 19 min read

 Linux provides a way to make multiple modifications and offers a rich selection of applications and security patches, predominantly at no cost.
 Besides, the global community of Linux experts is safeguarding the security of the operating system, making it malware resistant.

 The application field of the Linux OS is far-reaching.
-It is used in consumer electronics, telecommunication, healthcare and automotive and industrial solutions.
+It is used in consumer electronics, telecommunication, healthcare, automotive, and industrial solutions.

 High tech solutions have long been adopted by the healthcare industry.
 However, this adoption has been slowed down by the fact that the industry is highly regulated and any change or update is a challenge for a medical device company.